Sheshiyer/wiki-heyzackai/00-foundation/zack-ai-product-guardrails.md

 **Primary**: "Screen-free playtime that grows with your child" **Secondary**:

-- Privacy-first design with local processing
+- Privacy and safety controls you manage; local processing by default
 - Educational content aligned with curriculum standards
 - Emotional intelligence development
 - Safe, monitored AI interactions